Plan Your Visit

 Outdoor Essentials: Rollins Pass is no place for flip-flops and jeans.
 Wear sturdy shoes, dress in layers, and bring waterproof gear.
 There is limited cell service in many areas, so navigation must be planned in advance.
 Carry plenty of water, a printed or downloaded map, and emergency supplies.
 Come fully prepared.

 Review Maps: Review Rollins Pass (Corona Pass) maps to understand legal routes, historic sites, designated wilderness boundaries, and where camping and campfires are allowed before heading out.
+Have an alternate or backup plan in case trailhead parking spots, campsites, or other areas are full.
+Do not park on the tundra and do not park illegally at trailheads.

 Wildlife Interactions: Rollins Pass is home to moose, black bears, marmots, pika, ptarmigans, and many other critters.
 Never feed wildlife, as human food disrupts natural foraging.
 Moose can be aggressive if approached, and all food should be stored properly in bear-resistant containers if camping.
 Learn more here.